debrianruhut/debrianruhut/README.md

 [Medium](https://medium.com/@debrianruhut)

 # Hi, welcome to My Github Repository <img src="assets/wave.gif" height="32px" />
 **Greetings** my name is **Debrian Ruhut Saragih** aka. ✨**debrianruhut**✨, I'm a self-taught passionate Web Developer.
 I like various things related to IT development, as well as solving problems with the help of computer applications (computational thinking).
-Adapt to new environments and IT Technology, and give solutions along with best practices.
+Adapt to new environments and IT, and give solutions along with best practices.

 ## Websites/Portfolios:
 - 🤖 [RapatPro.com](https://rapatpro.com) / ©2023 - Meeting and Attendance Management